Dobermans have maintained a popular status for decades, leaving little surprise that breeders sought after its handsome and no-nonsense appearance.

 Behaviorally, the Doberman is much more focused on a task and is eager to obey commands.
 The German Pinscher does so to a point, but not nearly as predictably as the Dobie.

-The German Pinscher is also a bit more headstrong or stubborn that the Doberman.
+The German Pinscher is also a bit more headstrong or stubborn than the Doberman.
 This streak makes it a tad more difficult to train.

 Being another fellow working dog, the Beauceron hails from Northern France.
 Though this breed has been used for security purposes similar to the Doberman, their original job was herding.